-Down from mountain, Japanese internee’s remains return home
+Lost to mountain, Japanese internee’s bones return home

 SANTA MONICA, Calif.
 (AP) — When Giichi Matsumura arrived at his final resting place in late December, the people who knew him best when he disappeared from a Japanese internment camp in 1945 already were there.